-Top 5 non-touristy restaurants in Montmartre
+Top 11 non-touristy restaurants in Montmartre

 A trip to Paris definitely isn’t complete without a visit to the iconic Montmartre neighborhood.
 Perched atop a hill in Northeastern Paris, this area was once a Bohemian village on the city’s outskirts.
 Today, Montmartre is still home to many artists but also hosts some of the most popular Parisian monuments.
-Winding cobblestone streets, the magnificent Sacré Coeur Cathedral and of course, the art-filled Place du Tertre are just a few of the sights to be discovered in this neighborhood.
+Winding cobblestone streets, the magnificent Sacré Coeur Basilica and of course, the art-filled Place du Tertre are just a few of the sights to be discovered in this neighborhood.

 Since Montmartre is one of the most visited places in the city, it’s overflowing with tourist traps, and it can be hard to find a good place to eat.
 What many people don’t know, is that Montmartre is actually home to some of the best restaurants in the city, you just need to know where to look!
-Of course, you’re bound to work up an appetite after a day of exploration, so read on to discover our list of the top 5 non-touristy restaurants in Montmartre!
+Of course, you’re bound to work up an appetite after a day of exploration, so read on to discover our list of the top 8 non-touristy restaurants in Montmartre!

 1. Le Jardin d’en Face

 This charming little restaurant is located on a quiet, unassuming street just minutes from the Sacre Coeur.
-A handful of tables and an antique interior gives this place an intimate, cozy feel and also makes it our pick for one of the top 5 non-touristy restaurants in Montmartre.
+A handful of tables and an antique interior gives this place an intimate, cozy feel and also makes it our pick for one of the top 8 non-touristy restaurants in Montmartre.

 The menu choices ranging from fresh caught fish to heartwarming classics like roast duck and potatoes are all equally delicious.
 The friendly staff will be happy to recommend the perfect glass of wine to accompany your meal, and don’t forget to save some room for some traditional French dessert!

 2. La Boîte aux Lettres

-The next up on our list of the top 5 non-touristy restaurants in Montmartre is truly a local legend.
+The next up on our list of the top 8 non-touristy restaurants in Montmartre is truly a local legend.
 At La Boîte aux Lettres, you’ll find some of the best modern yet elegant French cuisine in all of Paris.
 Chef Frederic Paul Chartier was trained under the iconic French Chef, Alain Ducasse and his cuisine is always full of inspiration.

 Luckily, if you’re as indecisive as I am, the restaurant has a special menu called “pour les indécis” which literally means “for the indecisive”.
 Each dish on the 3-course menu is hand picked by the chef himself which only adds to the local charm.
 La Boîte aux Lettres is also very affordable!
 A weeknight dinner menu costs 25 € and includes a starter, main dish and a dessert, which is pretty exceptional in Paris.

-Open for lunch Monday to Saturday from 12:00 – 2:30 PM
+Opening hours: open for lunch Monday to Saturday from 12PM//2:30PM

-Open for dinner Monday to Saturday from 7:00 – 11:00 PM
+Open for dinner Monday to Saturday from 7PM//11PM

 3. Sacrée Fleur